Pingat Hassanal Bolkiah Sultan

 The Pingat Hassanal Bolkiah Sultan (Sultan Hassanal Bolkiah Medal) is an honorary medal of Brunei.
 The award is subdivided into two classes: the first class Darjah Pertama and the second class Darjah Kedua.

+The Sultan was receptive to the proposal and expressed his excitement when a former classmate of his from Class '64 of Sultan Omar Ali Saifuddien College proposed a reunion supper.
+The Sultan personally agreed to present each of his old pupils with the PHBS at the banquet.

+Description

+The first class medal included a small badge that matched a silver-gilt and enamel item.